rainycanvas/watercolor/_posts/2026-03-13-understand-paint.md

 - The Brand Names: Some brands like to mark their territory.
 For example, Winsor Blue is simply Winsor & Newton’s version of Phthalo Blue.
 It's their way of saying, "This is our signature shade."

 - The Origins: Burnt Sienna and Raw Umber are named after Siena and Umbria in Italy, where these earth pigments were literally dug out of the ground for centuries.

 - The Trade Hubs: Some colors are named after where they were traded, not where they were mined.
 Venetian Red is a classic example - Venice was the historical "gatekeeper" of the pigment trade, shipping exotic colors from the East to the rest of Europe.

 - The Legends (People): Some colors are named after famous artists or chemists.
 A classic example is Payne’s Grey, named after the 18th-century artist William Payne, who created this moody, dark blue-grey mix to replace solid black in his landscapes.

 - The History: Many names are purely historical, like Naples Yellow.
-In the past, these pigments were often discontinued because they were incredibly toxic.
-Today, manufacturers use safer modern pigments to recreate these classic shades, but they keep the historical name to honor the tradition.
+In the past, these pigments were often discontinued for reasons (for example toxicity).
+Today, manufacturers use other pigments to recreate these classic shades, but they keep the historical name to honor the tradition.

 - The Descriptive: Then there are the purely evocative names, like Dragon’s Blood.